 • Visit the Okanagan Valley, Canada’s beautiful wine region, and soak up the summer rays; this region receives some of the best sunshine.

 • There’s so much to do in British Columbia for foodies!
 In Vancouver, visit the world’s third-largest China town and Granville Island to wander around the Public Market.
 Taste some of the local delicacies - Granville is famous for its freshly caught seafood.

 • Take a day trip to Victoria and Vancouver Island.
 A short ferry ride across the Strait of Georgia will take you to the magical capital of British Columbia, Victoria.
 Stroll along the Inner Harbour towards Fisherman's Wharf and see the charming floating shops and houses.

 • British Columbia is the best place in Canada for spotting wildlife.
 Look out for Orcas and Harbour seals on Vancouver Island, or take a tour around the Great Bear Rainforest, one of the largest remaining tracts of unspoiled temperate rainforest left in the world.

 Top Tip 8

-If you’d like more information about booking your trip to British Columbia call one of our dedicated team who will help you plan the trip of a lifetime!
+If you’d like more information about booking your British Columbia holidays, then call one of our dedicated team who will help you plan the trip of a lifetime!